Hillary Clinton rallies for girls in school, women in office

 Similarly in the United States, the lack of affordable, quality childcare and mandatory paid maternity leave discourage many women from working outside the home, Clinton said.

-Melinda Gates, co-chair of the Bill and Melinda Gates Foundation, added that women around the world are also limited by the amount of unpaid labor they provide.
+Melinda Gates, co-chair of the Bill and Melinda Gates Foundation, added that women around the world are also limited by the amount of unpaid labour they provide.

 What is known, Gates said, is that providing women with education and economic opportunities benefits not just their families, but also their communities and national economies.